mkrogemann/try-until/README.md

 Shown below is an example where we expect some target object to return a JSON response (eg from a REST call) and where we furthermore expect that response to contain an 'id' key with a certain value.

+The implementation of the 'Target' class is not shown here.
+It could be any Ruby class in your system.
+In the example, an instance of that class serves as the 'target' that you want to repeatedly call and verify.
+Please note that you could also call a method directly on a class, there is no requirement for the target to be 'newable'.

 ```ruby
 require 'try-until'
 require 'json'